Treatz/phiction_phreak/README.md

 ## Contributors

-Phiction Phreak was created by Corey White, but the project welcomes any contributions
+Phiction Phreak was created by Corey White, but the project welcomes your contributions

 ## License